voodootikigod/voodoospark/readme.md

     #define DEBUG 1

-This will enable debug mode, boot a serial port connection on the Spark and present on your computer for you to watch the inside voodoo.
+This will enable debug mode, boot a serial port connection on the Particle device and present on your computer for you to watch the inside voodoo.
 Be sure to flash the new firmware to your device, this is very important and easy to miss.
 Once the flashing finishes, do an

     ls /dev